Abdulrashid Sadulaev

 Abdulrashid Bulachevich Sadulaev (Абдулрашид Булачевич Садулаев; born 9 May 1996) is a Russian freestyle wrestler who competes at 92 kilograms and formerly at 97 and 86 kilograms.
 Sadulaev is widely regarded as one of the most dominant active freestyle wrestlers in the world as well as one of the greatest freestyle wrestlers of all time.
+He is currently signed to an exclusive contract with Real American Freestyle (RAF).

-Nicknamed the "Russian Tank," he is a two time Olympic gold medalist (2016, 2020), a six–time World Champion (2014, 2015, 2018, 2019, 2021, 2024), the Individual World Cup champion (2020), a four–time European Continental Champion (2014, 2018, 2019, 2020), three-time Ivan Yarygin Grand Prix winner (2014, 2018, 2024), a two-time European Games Champion (2015, 2019) and also a two–time Cadet World Champion (2012, 2013).
+Nicknamed the "Russian Tank," he is a two time Olympic gold medalist (2016, 2020), a six–time World Champion (2014, 2015, 2018, 2019, 2021, 2024), the Individual World Cup champion (2020), a five–time European Champion (2014, 2018, 2019, 2020, 2026), three-time Ivan Yarygin Grand Prix winner (2014, 2018, 2024), a two-time European Games Champion (2015, 2019) and also a two–time Cadet World Champion (2012, 2013).
 He is also a six-time Russian national champion.
 Sadulaev is one of two wrestlers to win world titles in three different weight classes.

 Background and personal life

 Sadulaev was born in 1996 in the village of Tsurib, Charodinsky District, Dagestan, Russia.
-He belongs to the Avar ethnic group, is from a devout Sunni Muslim family, and is the youngest of four siblings.
-He did not start wrestling seriously until the age of 13, but quickly won a regional title and 300 ₽ ($4.69).
-After finishing the eleventh grade, he began training in the Gamid Gamidov Wrestling Club in Makhachkala, Dagestan's sports school of Olympic reserve.
-When he was 16 years old, he won his first World title in the cadet level in 2012.
-Sadulaev only has two social networking accounts, on Instagram and on VK.
-He stated that as he has no account on Twitter; other accounts on Twitter that use his identity must be fake.
+In 2016, he described himself as a devout Muslim, said he began wrestling seriously at age 13, and recalled winning a district title with a 300-ruble prize.
+He is the youngest of four siblings.
+He also stated that he does not have a Twitter account and uses Instagram, saying that accounts on Twitter using his identity are fake.
+After finishing 11th grade, he began training and won his first Cadet World Championship at age 16.

-Sadulaev is a graduate of the faculty of Law at Dagestan State University.
+He graduated from the Law Institute of Dagestan State University.